Measurement of the Casimir force between superconductors: Results

-The optomechanical interaction, Eq.~\eqref{EqOptomechanicalEOM}, is nonlinear.
-As a result, at large amplitude the higher-order scattering terms yield multiple equally-spaced peaks in the observed response.
-We read out six of these sidebands, at $\omega_\mathrm{c} \pm n \times \omega_\mathrm{m}$ ($n = 1,~2,~3$), as shown in Fig.~\ref{FigOptomechanicsCasimir2}\textbf{A}.
+The optomechanical interaction, Eq.~\eqref{EqOptomechanicalEOM}, is intrinsically nonlinear and it is here driven by large cavity fields and large mechanical amplitudes.
+As a result, scattering between sidebands assisted by the mechanical displacement yields multiple equally-spaced peaks in the observed response.
+We read out six of these sidebands, at $\omega_\mathrm{c} \pm n \times \omega_\mathrm{m}$ ($n = 1,~2,~3$), as shown in Fig.~\ref{FigOptomechanicsCasimir2}\textbf{a}.
 The higher-order sidebands can be viewed as repeated scattering events.
 We extend classical scattered mode theory~\cite{Kippenberg2007} to cover all six sidebands.
-We write the system of linear coupled equations for the classical field amplitudes $a_n$ in matrix form,
+We write the system of linear coupled equations for the classical field amplitudes $a_n$ at the corresponding frequency components in matrix form,

 with